Did you know social media is the number one daily activity among Americans, topping time spent on email and Google?

 Tracking is often perceived as tedious and time-consuming.
 It can be, but it only needs to take a few hours each month.
 Set aside time to review metrics that are important to your business on a monthly basis (preferably the first day of the month).
 Here are some stats to focus on: number of posts, follower growth, clicks to your site/products, pageviews, post likes or shares, impressions, etc. Look at each channel separately, and compare to your largest competitors to get a sense on how you’re matching up (or how you’re CRUSHING them!).

 If you’re crunched for time and analytics is not your thing, invest in software to help track data.
-A lot can be tracked using free tools like bit.ly, Google Analytics, and Hootsuite.
+A lot can be tracked using free social media tools like bit.ly, Google Analytics, and Hootsuite.
 Diving in to see which content received the most clicks, shares, etc. will show you what to repurpose in the future.
 Look for common themes in your analysis, for example if advice posts with numbers in the title perform wonderfully on Facebook then up these on that platform.

 Share your results and set monthly strategy meetings with your different marketing forces within your company to plan for the future.
 Working collaboratively and taking a step back to brainstorm and reevaluate your strategy can drastically improve your social efforts.
 Also leverage other departments within your business.
 Various teams like client services and sales might have stellar ideas for social since they are the people who communicate with prospects and customers on a daily basis.